JeanMarcMbouma/MockLite/README.md

 - 📝 **Invocation Recording** - Automatically records all method invocations with timestamps for verification
 - 🎯 **Argument Matching** - Pattern matching for mock setup and verification
 - 🔍 **Verification** - Flexible verification with Times predicates (`Once`, `Never`, `Exactly`, `AtLeast`, `AtMost`)
+- 🔗 **Callbacks** - Execute custom logic when methods are called or properties are accessed
 - 🎓 **Easy API** - Simple, intuitive API inspired by popular mocking frameworks

 ## Getting Started